SIP Server

 Datatypes

-, but affects holds instead of circulations.
+The msg64_hold_datatype setting is similar to msg64_summary_datatype, but affects holds instead of circulations.

-, holds information will be delivered as a set of copy barcodes instead of title strings for
+When set to barcode, holds information will be delivered as a set of copy barcodes instead of title strings for

 patron info requests.
 With barcodes, SIP clients can both find the title strings for display (via item info requests)